-HEPL, an independent laboratory, supports interdisciplinary research programs in fundamental science and engineering.
-In partnership with departments, HEPL provides unique research and educational opportunities for undergraduate, graduate, and postdoctoral students.
+HEPL (WW Hansen Experimental Physics Laboratory) is Stanford's first and oldest independent research laborator.
+It supports interdisciplinary research programs in fundamental science and engineering.
+In partnership with other departments and schools (e.g., Engineering and Medicine), HEPL provides unique research and educational opportunities for undergraduate, graduate, and postdoctoral students.

 The W.W.
 Hansen Experimental Physics Laboratory (HEPL) began as the High Energy Physics Laboratory (also HEPL) in 1951 (it was renamed in 1990), after the Stanford Microwave Laboratory was split into two divisions, HEPL and the Microwave Laboratory (subsequently renamed Ginzton Laboratory).
 Prior to 1990, the two laboratories were collectively known as the W.W.
 Hansen Laboratories of Physics.

 The predecessor Microwave Laboratory, occupying the building that is now known as HEPL, began as a division of the Physics Department in 1945.
 It was there that the world's first high power klystrons were developed by Edward L. Ginzton and Marvin Chodorow, and there, under the leadership of William Webster Hansen, that the world's first electron linear accelerator was built.

 The microwave research begun in Physics Department by Hansen with Russell H. Varian and Sigurd F. Varian before World War II had a dual impact on physics and engineering that is evident throughout HEPL's history.
 As Ginzton modestly put it: "Not only did the microwave art promise new application, but as a new tool, it promised to be helpful in physics research as well."
 New lines of research originated at HEPL continue to "promise new application" and "promise to be helpful in physics research."